Hacker0x01/docs.hackerone.com/docs/programs/jira-integration.md

 id: "programs/jira-integration"
 ---

 HackerOne enables you to set up a bi-directional Jira integration.
 This means that Jira users can sync specific workflows from Jira to HackerOne and vice versa, from HackerOne to Jira.
-There's no need to go back and forth between Jira and HackerOne.
-With this integration, valid bug reports become task assignments in JIRA with a single click, and fixed bugs automatically come back as being marked as resolved.
-This integration helps your development and security teams stay aligned, and contributes to a better workflow to process security vulnerabilities.
+This integration helps your development and security teams stay aligned, and contributes to a better workflow to process security vulnerabilities as it minimizes the back and forth between Jira and HackerOne.

 These events and directions are currently supported through the bi-directional Jira integration:

 HackerOne to Jira | Jira to HackerOne
 ----------------- | -------------------
 Comments | Comments
-State changes | State changes
+State changes | State changes<br><i>Note: The state change in Jira only shows up as an internal comment in the HackerOne report.
+The HackerOne report state doesn't change.
+You'll need to log into HackerOne to change the report state.
 Rewards | Resolution changes
 Asignee changes | Asignee changes
 Public disclosure | Priority changes